casouri/vundo/README.txt

 To use vundo, type M-x vundo RET in the buffer you want to undo.
-A undo tree buffer should pop up.
+An undo tree buffer should pop up.
 To move around, type:

   f   to go forward
   b   to go backward

-  n   to go to the node below when you at a branching point p   to go to the node above q   to quit, you can also type C-g
+  n   to go to the node below when you at a branching point p   to go to the node above

+  a   to go back to the last branching point e   to go forward to the end/tip of the branch

+  q   to quit, you can also type C-g

+n/p may need some more explanation.
+In the following tree, n/p can move between A and B because they share a parent (thus at a branching point), but not C and D.

+         A  C
+    ──○──○──○──○──○
+      │  ↕
+      └──○──○──○
+         B  D

-By default, you need to press RET to “commit” your change and if you quit with q or C-g, the change made by vundo are rolled back.
+By default, you need to press RET to “commit” your change and if you quit with q or C-g, the changes made by vundo are rolled back.
 You can set ‘vundo-roll-back-on-quit’ to nil to disable rolling back.

-If you bring up the vundo buffer and make some modification in the original buffer, the tree in the vundo buffer doesn’t automatically update.
-Vundo catches up the next time you invoke any command: instead of performing that command, it updates the tree.

 Note: vundo.el requires Emacs 28.

-Faces:
+Customizable faces:

 - vundo-default
 - vundo-node